jakemac53/macro_prototype/README.md

 introspection apis that are available, while simultaneously providing a lot of power in the form of adding entirely new declarations to the program.

+## API Docs

+The api docs can be seen [here](https://jakemac53.github.io/macro_prototype/doc/api/index.html).

+These are generated and published manually so they may become a bit stale.

 ## Evaluation Guidelines

 This prototype **is not** intended to reflect the final dev experience.